 - Decrease School Dropout Rate

-- Enhance Problem Solving and Cognitive Skills Development and Directly Support Skills Development of State Standards
+- Enhance Problem Solving and Cognitive Skills Development and Directly Support Attainment of State Standards

 Essential Duties and Responsibilities of a Cultural Specialist: